-Depending on who you ask, either Verizon or AT&T was the first provider in the country to offer 5G.
+Depending on who you ask, either Verizon or AT&T was the first provider in the country to offer a 5G phone plan.
 While Verizon was indeed the first to use technologies such as mmWave that are the basis for true 5G technologies, AT&T was the first to deploy something called 5GE, which was just souped-up LTE and more of a marketing ploy than anything else.
 AT&T has moved away from that (due to a lawsuit by Sprint) and is now focusing on true 5G, which is available across the country.

-Here’s everything you need to know about AT&T’s
+Here’s everything you need to know about AT&T’s 5G rollout.

 AT&T 5G network coverage